 A computer monitor, screen or display is a piece of hardware that displays the video and graphics information generated by a connected computer.
-Monitors are like TVs but usually display information at a much higher resolution which shows more detail and makes them easier to read.
+Monitors are like TVs but usually display information at a much higher resolution, showing more detail and making them easier to read.

 WHY should I buy a better computer display?

-If you have a desktop then you need one, if you buy a laptop it is a handy addition (for more information on choosing a desktop or laptop see our guide on PCs).
+If you have a desktop, then you need one.
+If you buy a laptop, it is a handy addition (for more information on choosing a desktop or laptop, see our PC guide).

-Most laptops and desktop computers can run more than one display.
-The display can be spanned across several external monitors.
+Most laptops and desktop computers can run more than one display, and the display can be spanned across several external monitors.
 Additionally, a laptop display can be mirrored or “cloned” to appear on an external monitor.

 Getting a new monitor is a bit like getting a new TV.
-It will look better than the old with a sharper picture and better colours.
-Generally speaking, the more you pay for a monitor the better-quality image you will get.
+It will look better than the old one with a sharper picture and better colours.
+Generally speaking, the more you pay for a monitor, the better-quality image you will get.

 WHAT do I need to know about computer screens?

 The size of a monitor is measured in inches from one corner of the screen to the other, not including the outer casing.

 The monitor will require its own power supply and will need a connection cable to connect to a computer.

 - HDMI – preferred method, same modern standard as a TV.
 Both a modern PC and monitor should have one.
 It will carry video and audio and support up to 4K video.